 8. Throw yourself in the deep end every once and a while

-Particularly useful when you have hit the above-mentioned wall – sometimes you just have to put yourself in a situation where its Korean or die!
-Good examples are sitting down with a friends/partners parents and having a conversation (talking with a friend’s dad while having a few shots of soju does wonders); attending a class completely in Korean whether that be academic or physical activity; joining a Korean sporting team (Taekwondo is a favourite for many who are trying to improve) heck even challenging yourself to engage more with convenience store attendants and taxi drivers couldn’t hurt!
+Particularly useful when you have hit the above-mentioned wall – sometimes you just have to put yourself in a situation where it’s Korean or die!
+Good examples are sitting down with a friends/partners parents and having a conversation (talking with a friend’s dad while having a few shots of soju did wonders for me); attending a class completely in Korean whether that be academic or physical activity; joining a Korean sporting team (Taekwondo is a favourite for many who are trying to improve), heck – even challenging yourself to engage more with convenience store attendants and taxi drivers couldn’t hurt!

 Latest posts by Michael Kocken (see all)